Louisiana Creole people: Bambara ancestry

 The African Bambara Empire was known for capturing slaves by raiding neighboring regions and forcibly assimilating young men into slave soldiers, known as Ton.
 The empire relied on captives to replenish and increase its numbers.

-By 1719, the French began to import Africans slaves into Louisiana from Senegal.
+By 1719, the French began to import African slaves into Louisiana from Senegal.
 Most of the people living in the Senegambia area, with the exception of the Bambara, were converted to Islam under the Mali and then Songhai Empire.
 Since Islamic law prohibited Muslim enslavement of other Muslims, the Bambara who resisted religious conversion were highly represented among those sold into slavery.
 Gwendolyn Hall documents that Africans of Bambara origins predominated among those enslaved in French Louisiana during the American colonial period.
 The common Mande culture that the Bambara people brought to French Louisiana would later influence the development of the Louisiana Creole culture.

 Slave traders sometimes identified their slaves as Bambara in hopes of securing a higher price, as Bambara slaves were stereotyped as more passive.